Originally published in 2012, updated with new ideas in May 2026.

 Becoming a “big nagger” is not part of what I daydream about when I think of summer.

 We have time set aside each day where it was just part of the day to get those suckers done.
+Everyone knows that they need to work on their summer goals before they do anything else, so they get to work.

 It isn’t a perfect plan, of course.
 Some summers work better than others.